bb1-buddyboy1/Crusader/README.md

 Watch this [video](https://www.youtube.com/watch?v=X0bfymdt9vI) and read the [wiki](https://github.com/DrunkShulker/Bartender/wiki) to learn more about Bartender's features.

-Tested and developed on Windows.
-No macOS testing is done so far.
-So if you are a macOS user, please contact DrunkShulker on Discord and report if it worked or not.

 ## Installation
 1. It is recommended that you create a fresh instance of Minecraft for the Bartender installation.
 At least make a copy of your `.minecraft` directory so you have a backup in case anything goes wrong with the installation.
 2. Install Forge for Minecraft 1.12.2.